 - Essa Einai (Ps 121) – ‘I lift my eyes to the mountains’ – evocative, unaccompanied solo.
 Also available in a closely translated English version.
-Has been used at Yizkor.
+Has been used in the Additional Service on Yom Kippur, and at Yizkor.

 - Han’shamah Lach – used at S’lichot and Kol Nidrei.
 Available as a solo (with or without accompaniment), and in a 3-voice arrangment.

 - Kaddish – a lively, spirited setting “before the gates of Ne’ilah close”.
 Can be sung unison, with or without guitar/piano; optional harmony parts.
 The musical setting is interesting melodically and structurally, bringing out the meaning of the words and the inherent larger shape of the text.